 - Mileage between a temporary work location and your regular or main job is always deductible.

 - Mileage between a temporary work location and your second job is always deductible.

 - Mileage between your regular or main job and your second job is always deductible.

-Also, it’s important to note that the IRS reimburses mileage at a rate of 54.5 cents for every mile in 2018 which is up 1 cent from the rate in 2017.
+Also, it’s important to note that the IRS reimburses mileage at a rate of 58 cents cents for every mile in 2019 which is up from 54.5 cents in 2018.
 As a result, the standard mileage deduction can add up quickly which is why it’s important that you retain the appropriate support for this deduction.